lyz-code/blue-book/docs/python.md

-I would like to refactor [divio's](https://documentation.divio.com/introduction/) and [Vue's](https://v3.vuejs.org/guide/contributing/writing-guide.html#principles) guidelines in this section and apply it to my projects.
+I would like to refactor [divio's](https://documentation.divio.com/introduction/) and [Vue's](https://v3.vuejs.org/guide/contributing/writing-guide.html#principles) guidelines, and compare them with [FastAPI awesome docs](https://fastapi.tiangolo.com/tutorial/) in this section and apply it to my projects.